Warped/Composite Phenomenology Simplified: Phenomenology Highlights and Challenges

 plus eventually the analogous decays to $\tilde T$, $\tilde B$, if kinematically allowed.
 Detecting only final states with top and no bottoms quarks from $T$ and $B$ would then be compelling evidence of partial compositeness and its mechanism for explaining the hierarchies in the SM Yukawas.
 On the other hand, directly checking the mechanism responsible for the cancellation of the quadratic divergence in the top loop will be challenging.
 A possible test in the case of $t_R$ composite consists in verifying the relation

 by using the value of $\varphi_{t_L}$ extracted, for example, from the decays of $\rho^*$.
-Determining $\lambda_T$ is challenging but perhaps feasible.
-Extracting it from the total decay width is limited by the jet mass resolution~\cite{Perelstein:2003wd}, but may be possible for sufficiently large $\lambda_T$ and $m_*$.
-Alternatively, one could use the production rate in the $tW$, $tZ$ fusion channels, if they are observed at LHC, although the theoretical error due to the uncertainties in the parton distribution functions will be probably large.
-Notice that measuring a large value for $\lambda_T$ would be itself a very important demonstration of top compositeness.
+Determining $\lambda_T$, however, is not easy: a measurement from the total decay width is perhaps not possible, unless $\lambda_T$ is very large, due to the limited calorimeter resolution.
+One could use the production rate in the $tW$, $tZ$ fusion channels, if they are observed at LHC, although the theoretical error due to the uncertainties in the parton distribution functions will be probably large.

 The scenario we have described so far assumes that flavor mixings in the composite sectors, induced by the off-diagonal entries of $Y_*$ in flavor space, are small.
 If this is the case, another evidence for partial compositeness could come from the production of the excitations of light quarks and leptons.
 Under the hypothesis of small flavor mixing in the composite sector, these heavy states are expected to be narrow resonances: they will decay to their SM counterpart plus a longitudinally weak boson or a Higgs, with much smaller couplings compared to those of Eqs.~(\ref{GammasTtilBtil}), (\ref{GammasTB}).
 Most likely, flavor-changing decays to top and bottoms will also have sizable branching ratios, since the flavor suppression can be compensated by the larger coupling of the top and bottom to the composites.
 In the leptonic sector, pair production of the heavy leptons would give rise to spectacular signatures, by decaying to ultra-energetic SM leptons with essentially no SM background.